Network Cable Testing, the physical and electrical testing of Network cabling, requires a specialist.

 ATD’s experts can ensure common issues will be minimized.

-Many established networks contain a mixture of old and new cables, but which are Cat 4, Cat 5, or Cat5e.
+Many established networks contain a mixture of old and new cables.
 Sometimes when networks are upgraded older patch cables are left in place.
 Just because a cable was fine on the old network does not mean it will work on the new upgraded network.
 It can be hard to identify these faults without some kind of test kit.
 From Cat 3, Cat 5, or Cat 5e to Cat 6, Cat 6A and fiber optics, we have just the solution for you.

 Something that reports network speed is very useful.
 Link testing can be used to identify the network speed.
 It’s useful to find out additional network information using DHCP.